Tableau Online tips: Extracts, live connections & cloud data

 In our last tip, we gave you five quick ways to get up and running with Tableau Online.
 In this post, we’ll explore the difference between data extracts and live connections, and when to use them.
 We’ll also look at publishing data sources to Tableau Online.

-Data extracts vs. live connections
+Data extracts vs live connections

-An extract or a live connection—which to use?
+An extract or a live connection – which to use?

-Both types of connections have their place.
+Both types of connection have their place.
 Hospitals that monitor incoming patient data need to make real-time decisions.
 These situations necessitate a live database connection.
-But in the same hospital, there may also be visualizations that monitor daily or weekly trends.
+But in the same hospital, there may also be visualisations that monitor daily or weekly trends.
 For these analytics, using an extract of the data source helps build a faster workbook.
 A common misconception is that Tableau Online can only use data extracts.
 While that once was the case, we’ve made strides in offering live connections for common cloud data sources.
 Tableau Online currently supports live connections to the following cloud-hosted data sources: